 Yesterday Heather gave us some great advice on easing the kindergarten transition for parents and kids, today she’s sharing some tips to make the first day special whether it’s the very first day of kindergarten or the first of many for older kids.

 How can I help my child have a good experience on the first day?

-Remember in school when you used to have to take all those standardized tests and you were always warned to “Eat a good breakfast?”
+Remember in school when you used to have to take all those standardized tests, and you were always warned to “Eat a good breakfast?”
 Well, that doesn’t just stand for test days.
 Breakfast is an important part of making sure your child does well in school and has enough energy to get through the day.
-Starting the first day off with a special breakfast will make your child feel special, and give you some time to sit and enjoy some time with them before the start of the big day.
+Starting the first day off with a special breakfast will make your child feel special and give you some time to sit and enjoy some time with them before starting the big day.
 Need some quick breakfast ideas?

-Don’t wait until the morning to pick out an outfit, go over morning expectations, or try on a new backpack/gym shoes.
+Don’t wait until the morning to pick out an outfit, go over morning expectations, or try new backpack/gym shoes.
 Taking care of these tasks the night before can eliminate any meltdowns or disagreements the morning of.
-Also make sure all supplies are purchased, packed up and ready to deliver to school so your child does not get nervous about not having everything they need. (some schools have a supply drop of day before the first day of school so be sure to check with your school for this option as well!)
+Make sure all supplies are purchased, packed up, and ready to deliver to school, so your child does not get nervous about not having everything they need. (some schools have a supply drop-off the day before the first day of school, so be sure to check with your school for this option as well!)